potdarprasad/fena_task/Readme.md

 ## Running the App Locally

+## Prerequisites

-Before running the app, make sure that you have installed redis and rabbitmq locally.
+Before running the application, you need to have the following installed on your machine:

+1. **Redis**: To install Redis, follow the instructions provided in the [Redis official website](https://redis.io/download).

+2. **RabbitMQ**: To install RabbitMQ, follow the instructions provided in the [RabbitMQ official website](https://www.rabbitmq.com/download.html).

 ### Backend